aronpc/n8n-nodes-aws-socket/README.md

 ### Node Configuration

+#### AWS WebSocket Node

 The AWS WebSocket node has the following configuration options:

 - **Operation**: Currently only "Send Message" is supported
 - **Connection ID**: The ID of the WebSocket connection to send the message to
 - **Message**: The message content to send to the connection

+#### AWS WebSocket Trigger Node

+The AWS WebSocket Trigger node allows you to listen for messages from AWS API Gateway WebSocket connections.
+It has the following configuration options:

+- **WebSocket URL**: The WebSocket URL to connect to (e.g., wss://xxxxx.execute-api.region.amazonaws.com/stage)
+- **Connection Protocol** (optional): Protocol for the WebSocket connection
+- **Headers** (optional): Headers to include in the WebSocket connection request

-### Example Workflow
+### Example Workflows

+#### AWS WebSocket Node Example

-Here's an example of how to use the AWS WebSocket node in a workflow:
+Here's an example of how to use the AWS WebSocket node to send messages:

 1. Use a trigger node (e.g., Webhook, Cron) to start the workflow
 2. Add the AWS WebSocket node